datagovs/buildingpermit_ai/README.md

+# Building Permit API

-# Building Permit for GetHousing Project
+Building Permit inspections and permits are important process for cities and businesses.

-This project took building permit data and through a data dive and sprint a team of data scientist built a predictive model for permits that was accessible as a Web Application Program Interface.
+This project explores using Building Permit dataset to make predictions of the time it takes to get a permit in various cities starting with Miami.
+In this example, we reference City of Miami's dataset.

 ## Download data